jloveric/language-interpolation/README.md

 # Decent parameters
 I've done some nevergrad optimization runs to try and figure out good parameters for this type of network.
 You can actually do quite well with a single hidden layer with a huge number of segments and large number of units.
-As the depth gets greater it seems the optimal number of segments reduces and as usual the optimal optimizer parameters are different.
+As the depth gets greater it seems the optimal number of segments reduces.
 Still need to do more investigation.

 1 hidden layer (87 segments per link)